Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-connected missingness models with shadow variables

 \subsection{A specific theory: External shadow for a pair of variables}

-The next section will consider models with SVs that are downstream of $M,Y$ in the causal structure, or on the $M$ to $Y$ causal pathway, or upstream of $M,Y$.
-To help streamline the presentation of those models, we first extend the theory of Section~\ref{ssec:shadow-theory} (which concerns self-connected missingness of a single variable) to address the case where two variables of interest, $V,W$, are subject to self-connected missingness, and a third variable $Z$ seves as the SV.
+The next sections will consider models with SVs that are downstream of $M,Y$ in the causal structure, or on the $M$ to $Y$ causal pathway, or upstream of $M,Y$.
+To help streamline the presentation of those models, we first extend the theory of section~\ref{ssec:shadow-theory} (which concerns self-connected missingness of a single variable) to address the case where two variables of interest, $V_1,V_2$, are subject to self-connected missingness, and a third variable $Z$ seves as the SV.
 We refer to $Z$ in this case as an \textit{external SV}.
-Let $R_V,R_W$ denote the missing indicators and let $R_{VW}:=R_VR_W$.
+Let $R_1,R_2$ denote the missing indicators and let $R_{12}:=R_1R_2$.
 Again, we keep any conditioning on covariates implicit.
-The goal is to identify $\P(R_{VW}=1\mid V,W)$.
+The goal is to identify $\P(R_{12}=1\mid V_1,V_2)$.

-We treat $Z$ as fully observed here, but missingness in $Z$ that satisfies an assumption similar to mSV can be accommodated (see the Appendix).
+Here we treat $Z$ as fully observed, but missingness in $Z$ that satisfies an assumption similar to mSV can be accommodated (a topic we will revisit later).
 Also, we talk about $Z$ as a single variable here, but $Z$ can be multivariate.
 (Using multivariate $Z$ may help with the completeness conditions, but may exacerbate SV missingness.)

-We seek SV models that minimize restrictions on the model for $(R_V,R_W)$, aka \textit{the core missingness model}.
+We seek SV models that minimize restrictions on the model for $(R_1,R_2)$, aka \textit{the core missingness model}.
 As the use of SVs is to deal with self-connected missingness, we will insist on allowing $M$ and $Y$ to influence their own missingness.
-Restriction on other elements of the care missingness model is allowed if needed to make a SV model work, but is kept to a minimum.
+Restriction on other elements of the core missingness model is allowed if needed to make a SV model work, but is kept to a minimum.